 GOKb’s metadata includes core knowledge base components, such as titles, packages, holdings, platforms, and organizations.
 An enhanced data model supports tracking of changes over time and provides transparency regarding data provenance and currency.

-All of the data provided by GOKb is made available under the CC0 1.0 Public Domain Dedication Waiver for open data.
+All of the data provided by GOKb is made available under the CC0 1.0 Public Domain Dedication for open data.
 Use of this license means that GOKb’s data is freely available for reuse by anyone, for any purpose, without attribution.
 The data can be accessed via our web application or API.
-A SPARQL endpoint is in development and will be available later this year.

 With funding from the Andrew W. Mellon Foundation, GOKb was initially designed and implemented by the Kuali OLE founding partners: North Carolina State University (lead school), Indiana University, University of Florida, Lehigh University, Duke University, University of Chicago, University of Maryland, and the University of Pennsylvania.
 Jisc of the United Kingdom provided additional support.